Network

 In OPNsense: Services → Unbound DNS → DNS over TLS

-Router-wide DNS means all devices on your network are protected, including smart TVs and IoT devices you can’t configure individually.
+Router-wide DNS means all devices on your network benefit too, including smart TVs and IoT devices you cannot configure individually.

 Firefox